HLeviel/meteoscrapper/README.md

 Deploy with cloud9
 ---------------
 1. Create an S3 bucket
-2. In a cloud9 environment, create a new lambda application (for example Application = meteo and Lamda = scrapper)
+2. In a cloud9 environment, create a new lambda application (for example Application = meteo and Lamda = scrapper), with an "Empty Python 3.6" template
 3. Get the code
   * Right click on the application folder and Open a terminal window
   * Add dependencies